 Who needs yellow fever vaccination?

 The World Health Organization (WHO) recommends immunisation for all travellers aged 9 months and above, travelling to and from at-risk areas, unless they are contraindicated for vaccination.

-Yellow fever is the only disease specified in the International Health Regulations (2005) (IHR (2005)) for which countries may require proof of yellow fever vaccination as a condition of entry or transit for travellers arriving from certain countries.
-A list of countries with risk of yellow fever transmission and countries requiring yellow fever vaccination can be found on WHO website at www.who.int/ith/2016-ith-annex1.pdf?ua=1.
+Yellow fever is the only disease specified in the International Health Regulations (2005) (IHR (2005)) for which countries may require proof of vaccination from travellers as a condition of entry under certain circumstances.
+A list of countries with risk of yellow fever transmission and countries requiring yellow fever vaccination can be found on WHO website at http://www.who.int/ith/2016-ith-annex1.pdf?ua=1.

 Where can I receive yellow fever vaccination?

 If travellers require the certificate according to the model International Certificate of Vaccination or Prophylaxis of the IHR, they should receive yellow fever vaccination at the two Travel Health Centres of the Department of Health: